mahian8/EcoSort/aimodel/README.md

 ## **Contents**
 - `waste_classifier_model.tflite`: The trained TensorFlow Lite model.
-- `class_labels.json`: A file mapping numerical outputs to waste categories.
+- `categories.json`: A file mapping numerical outputs to waste categories.
-- `requirements.txt`: Python dependencies for local testing (optional).
-- `test_images/`: A folder containing sample test images.
+- `exampleBackend.py`: Backend example for using the AI Model.

 ---